Colorado Adventure Tours

 Included: Transportation, lunch, snacks, water-purification equipment and hiking poles

-The Trip: These all-day guided adventures call for an early morning start and involve off-trail hiking in uneven and rocky terrain.
-Summit the 14,005-foot Mount of the Holy Cross, a peak in Sawatch Range named for the distinctive cross-shaped snowfield on its northeast face.
+The Trip: These all-day guided adventures from Paragon Guides call for an early morning start and involve off-trail hiking in uneven and rocky terrain.
+During a Mountaineering outing, you'll summit the 14,005-foot Mount of the Holy Cross, a peak in Sawatch Range named for the distinctive cross-shaped snowfield on its northeast face.
 You can also choose a smaller 12,000-foot-plus climb such as Grand Traverse Peak, Homestake Peak or Mount Jackson.

 Guided Winter Adventures in Colorado